JirametSs/JirametSs/README.md

 ![language](https://img.shields.io/badge/language-Thai-blue)

 Hi there!
-I'm **PolPol**, a beginner fullstack developer from Thailand 🇹🇭
+I'm **PolPol**, a Beginner Fullstack Developer from Thailand 🇹🇭
 I'm passionate about crafting clean, scalable, and user-friendly web applications.
 I mainly work with **Laravel**, **Angular**, and **Docker**, and I love learning new things.